In this article

 - Increased enforcement of signed and notarized system extensions

-- Early limitations on legacy methods like redirecting traffic to 127.0.0.1 (loopback)
+- Early limitations on legacy methods such as redirecting traffic to

-These restrictions became stricter with each subsequent release, particularly:
+These restrictions became stricter with each subsequent release:

 - macOS 12 Monterey (2021): tightened enforcement of DNS resolution paths

-- macOS 13 Ventura (2022): further reduced support for non-System Extension-based network interception, often breaking loopback-based filtering under some conditions
+- macOS 13 Ventura (2022): further reduced support for non-System Extension network interception, breaking loopback-based filtering under some conditions

 The Apple-compliant approach: System Extension

-Instead of rerouting traffic to localhost, the agent now uses Apple’s API hooks to observe and manage DNS requests and responses at the system level.
-This ensures greater stability, better performance, and continued compatibility with current and future versions of macOS.
+This provides greater stability, better performance, and continued compatibility with current and future versions of macOS.

 Technical features and differences